164 CI FLAT-4, 4SPD TRANS, RUN/DRIVE WELL, PWR TOP, NICE COLOR COMBO, AFFORDABLE

 The season is here to get into a cool cruising classic convertible, and this 1965 Chevrolet Corvair Monza offers vintage fun, a great color combo, and the perfect mix of premium and sporty... and it does it all for an affordable price.

-But as good as the white roof looks against the blue, the factory-correct light blue interior is even better.
+If you like the way the white roof looks against the blue paint, then you're going to love the white interior.
 The range-topping Monza line came with bucket seats as standard.
 They look like the Strato design found in the Chevelles and later Camaros, so it instantly gives you a sporty feeling.
-Plus, with the coordinating rear seats, side panels, carpeting, boot cover, and even the steering wheel – this whole setup feels like a deep blue ocean.
+Plus, with the coordinating rear seats, side panels, and boot cover – this whole setup feels quite premium.
 But more than just great colors, this one has the perfect vintage atmosphere.
-The sporty triple gauge package is pure '60s cool.
-And the selector for the Powerglide automatic transmission is on a unique fingertip control right next to those.
-Even the heat/defrost controls and the AM radio are quite original and working fine.
-And when you look in the front trunk, you'll see that the GM washer reserve glass bottle is even still present (and it's details like this that will have people pointing at this Corvair all the time.)
+The sporty triple gauge package is pure '60s cool, and even the AM radio is still on display.
+Plus, we all love the feeling of a proper four-speed floor shifter.

 Pop the rear engine lid to see the 164 cubic-inch aluminum flat-six.
-It's original to the car, and so we're glad to see it retain such a factory-correct presentation.
+It's the correct displacement and setup for the car, and so we're glad to see it retain such a factory-correct presentation.
+The consignor even made proper investment in new carbs, proper sealing, and more.
 The 110 horsepower rating doesn't sound like a whole lot at first, but Corvair people know better.
 Like a Porsche, the power is better utilized because the motor doesn't turn a long driveshaft.
 Plus, by maximizing the weight over the rear wheels (engine, battery, and spare tire) it has a true traction advantage.
 So, maximized for utility and only weighing 2,700 pounds makes this Corvair Monza plenty zippy.
 Plus, these later cars had the revised spring rates, the Corvette-inspired a fully independent rear suspension, larger brakes, and a front stabilizer bar.
 So you're looking at quite a sporty package in a compact size.

 - Vinyl Interior